Bishal-11/Currency-Converter/README.md

         converted_amount = round(converted_amount, 2)

         self.converted_amount_field_label.config(text = str(converted_amount))
+       #  RestrictNumberOnly() method:
+       # create a restriction in our entry box.
+So that user can enter only a number in Amount Field

     def restrictNumberOnly(self, action, string):
         regex = re.compile(r"[0-9,]*?(\.)?[0-9,]*$")
         result = regex.match(string)
         return (string == "" or (string.count('.') <= 1 and result is not None))

+        # Let’s create the main function

 if __name__ == '__main__':
     url = 'https://api.exchangerate-api.com/v4/latest/USD'